axseinga/trip-booking-app/README.md

   );
 ```

-After converting the details I had to get all data separated into variables which I achieved by using forEach loop and deconstruction.
+After converting the details I had to get all data separated into variables which I achieved by using forEach loop and destructuring.
 To create a markup, instead of cloning NodeElement and filling it with data I decided to create a full HTML markup inside JS file.
 I learned this approach some time ago from the JS course I took.

 With this project, I had to plan all the functionality and decided what steps should I take to make it work.
 The very first time I decided to refactor my code into smaller functions along the way instead of doing it in the end and I was very pleased with the process of coding as this approach made it much easier and cleaner.